Manufacturer eyes Dubuque for $80 million project, 271 new jobs

 Simmons Pet Food is the sixth-largest pet food manufacturer in America.
 The company creates both dry and wet pet food products, the latter of which would be made in Dubuque.

+“Dubuque is an ideal location to service our customers across the U.S. and Canada,” he said in the statement.
+“We are excited to work with community officials to finalize the details, and we look forward to growing our workforce and our capacity to serve our customers with this expanded footprint.”

+Simmons Pet Food operates under the umbrella of Simmons Foods, a family-owned business founded in 1949 and headquartered in Siloam Springs, Ark.
+Simmons Foods is also a leading supplier of poultry and animal nutrition products.

-In its application for state incentives, the company breaks the project down into two distinct phases.
+In its application for state incentives, Simmons Pet Food breaks the Dubuque project down into two phases.

 The first involves purchasing the building, retrofitting it for pet food manufacturing and buying the necessary equipment to begin production.
 This should be completed by July.